jeftegoes/AwsOverview/AWS DynamoDB.md

   - Consumes WCUs.
 - **UpdateItem:**
   - Edits an existing item's attributes or adds a new item if it doesn't exist.
-  - Can be used to implement Atomic Counters - a numeric attribute that's unconditionally incremented.
+  - Can be used to implement **Atomic Counters** - A numeric attribute that's unconditionally incremented.
 - **Conditional Writes:**
   - Accept a write/update/delete only if conditions are met, otherwise returns an error.
   - Helps with concurrent access to items.